 The comic book industry is one of the biggest, oldest, and most renowned in the world.
 Comic books are now being treated as more than child’s play but as a piece of American History and memorabilia.
 Comic books have been around us for quite a while now, and almost everyone has stumbled upon one featuring characters like Batman, Mickey Mouse, or Wonder Woman.

-Several years later in the early 1940s, the nation suffered another blow when the United States was in the midst of fighting another world war, World War II.
+Several years later in the early 1940s, the nation suffered another blow when the United States was yet again in the midst of fighting another world war, World War II.
 A lot of resources were exhausted in that war.
 Papers were recycled along with many items for the war effort.
 The shortage of resources is what makes the value of early Golden Age comics weigh in gold and why it is much rarer than the comics from later eras.
 In the period of the Golden Age, the comic book business was not like how it is now.
-There was no concept of a collectible item.
+Back in the earlier times, there was no concept of a collectible item, and who knew that a 10 cent book can increase its worth to several thousand.
+We can also that comic books were like the bitcoins of the Golden Age, Just a little less volatile.
 Well, not everyone can predict the future; and at that time, no one knew how big the comic book industry would bloom and how comic books would become a piece of American history.
-Not everyone could afford comic books, and very few thought of preserving them for the future.
+Not everyone could afford comic books and very few thought of preserving them for the future.
 After a few decades, from forty to fifty years later, the most brand new comics cost 40 cents to a few dollars each.
 In a time when everyone prospered, many people bought comic books.
 The collectors market bloomed; many publishers printed exclusive collector’s items which led to the comic book crash of the 1990s.
 Tons of comic books were out there, which made them a common item.
 As compared to the comic books printed during the time of World War II, they were hard to find.
 They were scarce, and the lower the supply, the higher the demand.
 Thus, the Golden Age has a significantly higher value compared to the modern age.

 To be honest, a comic book printed in the 1980s or 1990s might look old and modern because of the high-res printing technology as compared to the early 30s or 40s, but they don’t have a higher value.
-However, there are a few key issues or offer an asset like the first appearance of a few special characters.
+This is the general rule when it comes to the pricing of an item that your item should justify its price.
+In the comic book market, the price of a comic book is justified by its significance.
+Comic books that serve as a purpose are known as Key issues.
+However, there are a few key issues that offer an asset like the first appearance of a few special characters.

 No matter your age, you must have stumbled upon comic books featuring Batman, Superman, Spider-Man, Mickey Mouse, or at least you must have seen these characters.
 Comic books have been a part of American culture for almost a century now.
 If we dig a bit deeper, some even belong to early 18th century Japan.
 However, they became mainstream in the United States and the United Kingdom in the 1930s.
-Ever since comic books have become widely popular and being dealt with as a piece of history, the characters have their own merchandise, video games, TV shows, and movies (both animated and cinematic).
+Ever since comic books have become widely popular and are being dealt with as a piece of history, the characters have their own merchandise, video games, TV shows, and movies (both animated and cinematic).
 From movies crossing billions on the worldwide box office, comic books are a hot topic and much more popular than they have ever been.
 People are rushing into the comic book market in order to collect their favorite characters in their desired storyline.
-So, if you are a comic book collector planning to sell their comic book collection, or selling their old collection, get on board
+So, if you are a comic book collector planning to sell their comic book collection, or selling their old collection, Follow the topic to learn about the in and out of selling your comic books in a profitable manner.

 The basic step: Determine the worth of your comic books